mm80843/T3.5/docs/Benef/PBN__Benef_178.md

 # __Enhanced occupant experience__

-## Name of the Benefit

-Smart building technologies improve comfort and convenience, allowing for personalized control and monitoring of the indoor environment.

 ## Description of Benefits pertaining to Beneficiaries

 * [Occupants experience a higher level of comfort, convenience, and control over their environment, leading to improved satisfaction and well-being.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_182.md)